ShawnDEvans/panalyzer/README.md

 ```

-## Use a mask file or custom charset with Haschat
+## Use a mask file or custom charset with Haschat:

 1. lets generate a mask from your favorite password list.